 I can't believe how greedy they are.

-And I'm not even talking about the millions and millions of millions to the Clinton Foundation from countries like Saudi Arabia, other countries that practice Sharia law, and they seem to have bought Hillary's silence about their abuse and mistreatment of women.
+And I'm not even talking about the millions and millions of millions to the Clinton Foundation from countries like Saudi Arabia, other countries that practice Sharia law.

-Anyway, so as part of the probe, officials have scrutinized all of these things that McCulloff has been involved in, including his time as a board member of the Clinton Global Initiative, which is a vehicle of charitable foundation set up by the former president Hillary and Chelsea Clinton.
+Anyway, so as part of the probe, officials have scrutinized all of these things that McAuliffe has been involved in, including his time as a board member of the Clinton Global Initiative, which is a vehicle of charitable foundation set up by the former president Hillary and Chelsea Clinton.

-No allegation in this case that the foundation did anything improper.
+No allegation in this case that the foundation did anything improper, but the probe is focused on McAuliffe and electoral campaign donations.

-By the way, the same guy that's giving convicted felons, two hundred and some odd thousand of them the right to vote in Virginia.
+By the way, the same guy that's giving convicted felons, 200 and some odd thousand of them, the right to vote in Virginia, you don't think that's to help Hillary?

 I hope I said that right, through his U.S. businesses.